 Garrett began the 1984 season coaching at Denver in the American Association and was named manager on July 3, relieving Vernon Law.15 Under Garrett, the Bears went 37-31, and finished the season in third place with a 79-75 record.
 They swept the last four games of the regular season against Wichita to make the playoffs, but lost in the playoffs to Louisville.
 Bobby Winkles was the White Sox farm director, and was happy with Garrett, but Adrian elected to stay home in 1986.

 During his time in the White Sox organization, Garrett made the acquaintance of John Boles, who had succeeded him as manager at Appleton and Glens Falls.
-In 1987 Boles was appointed farm director for the Kansas City Royal, and hired Garrett.
+In 1987 Boles was appointed farm director for the Kansas City Royals, and hired Garrett.
 He was hitting instructor at Omaha in 1987.
 He joined the Royals as third-base coach in 1988, and in 1991-92, he took on the additional duties of hitting coach.

 Garrett was dropped by the Royals after the 1992 season, and Boles, who had moved on to the new Florida Marlins franchise, hired him as a minor-league hitting coach.
 Boles subsequently said of Garrett, “He’s the best.
 If you had to say who you’d like your sons to grow up to be like, it’d be Adrian Garrett.”16

 Garrett spent the next nine seasons as a Triple-A hitting instructor for the Marlins, in 1993-94 with Edmonton in the Pacific Coast League and with Charlotte, in the International league in 1995-98.
 He was promoted to hitting instructor with the Marlins in 1999 and remained with them through 2001, when everyone was let go after a change in ownership.